quangtrungsoft/open-web-os/docs/template-system.md

 The WebOS now uses a template system that separates UI (HTML) from logic (JavaScript).
 This provides better maintainability, reusability, and cleaner code organization.

+---

+## System Windows and Settings Templates (2024 Update)

+- The template system is now also used for system windows, such as the dock settings window.
+- Example: `core/taskbar/dock-settings.html` is loaded as a system window template via the template loader.
+- The same conventions apply: keep UI in HTML, logic in JS (see `DockSettingsProcessor`).
+- The template loader can be used for both app windows and system settings windows.

+---

 ## File Structure

 ```